-[Speaking to the "moralist"] Therefore you have no excuse, O man, every one of you who judges.
-For in passing judgment on another you condemn yourself, because you, the judge, practice the very same things.
-We know that the judgment of God rightly falls on those who do such things.
-Do you suppose, O man- you who judge those who do such things and yet do them yourself- that you will escape the judgment of God?
+[Speaking to the "moralist"] Therefore you are inexcusable, O man, whoever you are who judge [that is, judge the pagans], for in whatever you judge another you condemn yourself; for you who judge practice the same things.
+But we know that the judgment of God is according to truth against those who practice such things.
+And do you think this, O man, you who judge those practicing such things, and doing the same, that you will escape the judgment of God?

-- 11. Please read the rest of the Pursuing God chapter aloud. - 12.
-Remember what God has done to solve our problem: - 1) From eternity past He set His heart on those who will eventually believe.

-2) He sent His Son to die in their place.

-3) He pursues them by His Spirit, convicting them of their sin, teaching them about the nature of salvation, and drawing them to Christ's beauty and worthiness.
+- 11. Now, please read the rest of the Pursuing God chapter aloud. - 12.
+Remember what God has done to solve our problem? - 1) From eternity past He set His heart on those who will eventually believe. - 2) He sent His Son to die in their place. - 3) He pursues them by His Spirit, convicting them of their sin, teaching them about the nature of salvation, and drawing them to Christ's beauty and worthiness.
 He makes Christ irresistible to them so that they will put their faith in Him.
 He is even the source of the faith they use, which is called, "a gift of God" (Eph.
 2:8-9).